mercadoni/instasnacks/README.md

     data provided could have inconsistencies, make sure to handle them.
  5. If you find blockers, keep moving and get them solved later, please write them down in a markdown file inside your repo.
- 6. Create a Pull Request (in your own fork), add 'davidcp90' as a reviewer, and send an email to david.camargo@mercadoni.com
+ 6. Create a Pull Request (in your own fork), add 'davidcp90'& 'cheloreyes' as a reviewers, and send an email to david.camargo@mercadoni.com and marcelo.reyes@mercadoni.com
 ## Requirements
 Mercadoni wants to have a "landing page" for parents to buy snacks for their children.
 Take into account the following requirements
 ### Non-functional
 - We expect you to deliver idiomatic code in a way that is easy to read and follows the accepted guidelines in your area of expertise.
-- It looks and feels good.
+- It looks and feels REALLY good.
 - If you are developing for web, you'd need to adapt the mockup to a desktop version.
 It should work properly on mobile and desktop
 - You should use the following color palette.
 Use it wisely:
 	- caribbean: #00D59E